Em-Weston/Find-My-Hat-Game/README.md

 pathCharacter = *

-If I come accross imporvements, or future updates, I will add them below:
+If I come accross improvements, or future updates, I will add them below:
+* One update could be having the player character start at a random location on the board.
+* Adding holes after a player has made a certain amount of moves.
+This would be interesting to create and could be like hard mode.
+* I can improve the graphics in the terminal.
+This is something I haven't done before and I am interesed to see how creative I can make my game.
+* Make a maze solver.
+So I can validate my fields before they get played.

 ## Sources